-Yes, think of Lions and one automatically conjures up pictures of Africa where they roam the great savannas.
+Think of Lions and one automatically conjures up pictures of Africa where they roam the great savannas.
 But I had come to see the lions of India, the Asiatic Lion which once roamed from Turkey, across the Middle East and throughout Asia and northern India but have now dwindled down to this one small pocket in a national park (no bigger than London) in Gujarat in the west of India.
 In spite of that last statement, the situation is not as woeful as it sounds and the remaining population is actually the result of a successful conservation project, all the more reason for me to venture out to seek them out.
 In 1913 it was estimated that there were only 20 Asiatic Lions left and it was the Nawab of Junagarh who was protecting them from the local hunters, within his own private hunting reserve.
 As we know, the wheels in India can often move slowly but by 1965 Sasan Gir was declared a wildlife sanctuary in order offer them official protection and, according to a census in 2015, numbers had risen to 523.

 As can often happen given the day job, I was on a more rushed visit through Gujarat than I’d have liked.
 Just two nights in each destination, where as, when it comes to wildlife destinations in particular, the minimum I would suggest is three.
 This meant that safaris were limited.
 I had to be lucky.
 I was off to a good start, a private jeep (such a spoilt madam that I am) and Jeetendra as my brilliant wildlife guide.
 He was a former electrician turned naturalist and he had three of the key qualities I look for in any guide; passionate, knowledgeable and personable.
 He also wasn’t just focussed on the lion.
 It happens time and time again, there are always key predators that people on safari in India want to spot, usually the tiger and in the case of Gir, the lion and they are rarely interested in anything else, but his eyes lit up as soon as I started spotting birds, a Crested Serpent Eagle here, an Indian Eagle Owl there, a glimpse of a mongoose, we were having fun.
-But then the tip off came, he looked at me, we knew I only had 2 safaris, we made the call, the predator it had to be.
+But then the tip off came, he looked at me, we knew I only had two safaris, we made the call, the predator it had to be.

 We set of at speed, it was 8kms away on rough terrain and hours allowed in the park are limited but soon we were held up by a traffic jam.
-Not the type of traffic jam we would expect, or the size of which can happen in other parks, but there were two jeeps on the road in front of us.
+Not the type of traffic jam we would expect, or the size of which can happen in other parks, but two jeeps had stopped on the road in front of us.
 We slowed, adhering to the hand signals of the other naturalists and crept forward.
 There, not 10 feet away, sitting by the wall was a magnificent leopard.
 I think it’s safe to say that Jeetendra was more excited than I was, it was only his second sighting in three years.
 We sat and watched in awe.
 Sadly, like an idiot, I hadn’t figured out the settings on my new camera – what an amateur – and only have one decent photo to show for it, but as I bleat on about to others, it’s the memory that counts, not the Instagram ego.
 So, there we were, three jeeps and one leopard, and it didn’t make any attempts to move away.
 It had spied its quarry, a tasty breakfast of what appeared to be cattle amidst the trees on the far side of the wall.
 Several minutes later, stealth like, it crept up onto the wall for a better view, disregarding us and stayed there for several minutes more.

 Another call had to be made.
 We’d had one incredible sighting but time was against us, we opted not to wait for the kill, which would be a less than perfect view and carried on with our mission to find the lion.
 We both looked at our watches and then back at each other, nodded in silent agreement and moved on.